Claude Code Opus: A developer's guide to features, costs, and limits

 Put them together, and you have something that does more than just spit out code snippets.
 You get an interactive partner that understands the full context of what you're building.
 It can plan out a series of changes, ask for your approval, and then execute those changes across several files at once.
 This "agentic workflow" is what really makes it stand out from other AI coding tools.

-Key features and capabilities of Claude Code Opus
+Key features of Claude Code Opus

 This tool is more than just a fancy autocomplete.
 It brings some serious capabilities to the table that could change how you and your team approach coding.
 Here’s a look at what makes it tick.